How to Stream NFL Games Online

 For Cable and Satellite Subscribers

-If you have a cable TV subscription, NFL RedZone will let you watch football games away from home, although not in their entirety.
-Instead, the service broadcasts live coverage from every game on a given Sunday, but only when a team is in the "red zone," or about to potentially score a touchdown.
-This is especially useful for fantasy football aficionados.
-You can access the app on computers, iOS and Android devices, and Xbox consoles from 1 p.m. to 8 p.m.
-Eastern on Sundays during the NFL season.
-Justvisit the website and sign in with your cable providerꞌs information to get set up.
+If you have a cable TV subscription, NFL RedZone lets you watch a football game's most exciting moments.
+The service broadcasts live coverage from every game on a given Sunday, but only when a team is in the "red zone," or about to potentially score a touchdown.
+Because it also gives you real-time fantasy stats and extended highlights, it's especially useful for fantasy-football fans.

 NFL Sunday Ticket

-For those who live for Monday night games, ESPN is the place to go.
-If you subscribe to a cable package that includes ESPN, and most cable packages do, you can access live ESPN programming from just about any device.
-Simply use your Windows, iOS, Android, Amazon Fire, Roku or Xbox device to download the ESPN app, then sign in with your cable providerꞌs information.
-Then, tune in for Monday Night Football no matter where you are, or what kind of gadget you have handy.
+If you subscribe to a cable package that includes ESPN, and most do, you can stream live ESPN programming from just about any device.
+Simply use your computer, smartphone, set-top box, game console or another connected device to download the ESPN app, then sign in with your cable providerꞌs information.
+When ESPN airs Monday Night Football, log into the app and enjoy the game.